yokawasa/github-sandbox/README.md

 # github-sandbox

-This is my personal GitHub sandbox repository.
-Most of the content was written in Japanese and  used in the GitHub onboarding (training) which I conducted in the past.
+This is my personal GitHub sandbox repository, and its content is primarily based on past GitHub trainings I've done for GitHub newbies.

 <!-- TOC -->